-The National Cyber Security Authority issued this standard as the implementation of the responsibilities and authority indicated in article 9 point 3 and article 10 point 1 of Law no 26/2017 of 31/05/2017 establishing the National Cyber Security Authority and determining its mission, organisation and functioning.
+The National Cyber Security Authority issued this standard as the implementation of the responsibilities and authority indicated in article 9 point 3 and article 10 point 1 of Law No 26/2017 of 31/05/2017 establishing the National Cyber Security Authority and determining its mission, organisation and functioning.

-This standard was developed to specify the minimum cybersecurity requirements for financial sector institutions to ensure confidentiality, integrity and availability of their networks, business processes, customers' and stakeholders' data, as well as financial sector institutions' mission critical infrastructure and ICT systems in Rwanda.
-Compliance with these requirements is necessary to minimize the risk of functional disruption of the financial sector institutions.
+This standard was developed in order to specify the minimum cybersecurity requirements for public institutions to ensure confidentiality, integrity and availability of their networks, business processes, customers' and stakeholders' data, as well as public sector institutions' mission critical infrastructure and ICT systems in Rwanda.
+Compliance with these requirements is necessary to minimize the risk of functional disruption of public institutions.

-Financial sector institutions should comply with this standard's requirements within 1 year.
+Public institutions should comply with this standard's requirements within 1 year from its publication date.